Lost and found: Haysville family reunites with dog after 7 months

 “It was hard,” said Jackson Morgan.

-Jackson Morgan is a man of few words.
+Jackson is a man of few words.
 His dog Duke is not.

 “He is a cuddler,” Morgan said.
 “He is a talker.”